VISIT

 Why is People for Palmer Park doing this?

 Gardening has provided a different perspective on the way residents can use land in the city.
-The garden is a resource to others who are interested in growing their own garden or creating a community garden in their neighborhood.
-The garden allows anyone to have hands on experience and learn the practical application of gardening.
-Who runs Palmer Park Garden on a daily basis?
+The garden is a resource for others who are interested in growing their garden or creating a community garden in their neighborhood.
+The garden allows anyone to have hands-on experience and learn the practical application of gardening.
+Who runs the Palmer Park Community Garden?
 The Farm and Community Engagement Manager.
-They report directly to People for Palmer Park’s Preservation & Beautification Committee and Board of Directors.
-What kind of fruit and vegetables are here?
-Many different types, depending on the season, have included peppers, tomatoes, lettuce, beets, collards, broccoli, brussels sprouts, kale, beans, pumpkins, peas, radishes, apples, zinnias, marigolds, various herbs and much more.
+They report directly to People for Palmer Park’s Preservation & Beautification Committee and the Board of Directors.
+What do you grow?
+We grow many different things, depending on the time of year.
+We have grown peppers, tomatoes, lettuce, beets, collards, broccoli, brussels sprouts, kale, beans, pumpkins, peas, radishes, zinnias, marigolds, various herbs, and much more.
 Those participating in our bed rental program will be able to choose what to grow under our guidance.
 Where does the produce go?
-Some produce in past years has gone to our volunteers who help out at the garden as well as donations to food pantries.
-Bed rental participants will get to keep their harvest!
+Bed rental participants get to keep their harvest.
+Some produce is shared with visitors to the garden, neighbors, and friends.
+Some members also donate to food pantries.
 How large is the garden?
 The majority of the garden is housed in 20' x 4' raised beds made of cedar.
-The beds are intentionally ADA compliant, and also allow for easier access, great drainage, prevention of soil compaction, and for the soil to warm more quickly in the spring.
-In 2017, we expanded the garden by adding more additional beds, as well as a greenhouse, compost station and natural fence line.
+The beds are intentionally ADA-compliant and also allow for easier access, great drainage, prevention of soil compaction, and the soil to warm more quickly in the spring.
+In 2017, we expanded the garden by adding more garden beds, as well as a greenhouse, compost station, and natural fence line.
 What was previously on the site?
 The raised beds currently sit on an old softball diamond.
 When can I volunteer?
-VOLUNTEER KICKOFF WEEKEND IS generally in mid-May: No experience necessary and all ages are welcome.
-Once you're familiar, you can return any time to pitch in. |
+We do not have regular volunteer hours at the community garden.
+If you are interested in learning about general volunteer opportunities at Palmer Park, contact [email protected]. |

 Garden Location: